SohailShaikh7860/Ai-Code-Review/README.md

 # 🔍 Code Reviewer

-An AI-powered code review tool that provides instant feedback on code quality, performance, and security using Google's Gemini AI.
+An AI-powered code review tool that provides instant feedback on code quality, performance, and security using Google's Gemini AI And HuggingFace Model.

 ![Code Reviewer Interface](image.png)

 ## ✨ Features

-- 🤖 **AI-Powered Reviews** - Get intelligent code analysis using Gemini 1.5 Flash
+- 🤖 **AI-Powered Reviews** - Get intelligent code analysis using Gemini 1.5 Flash or Qwen/Qwen2.5-Coder-32B-Instruct model
 - 📝 **Monaco Editor** - Professional code editor with syntax highlighting
 - 🎨 **Split-Screen View** - Write code on the left, see reviews on the right
 - ⚡ **Real-time Feedback** - Instant code quality, performance, and security insights